kleinjoshuaa/teachyourselfCS/README.md

 ## Elective: Software Engineering
 - [ ] Eric Evans' [Domain Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)
+- This seems to be a very popular among people whose opinion's I respect.
+So it seems worthwhile to dive into this one
 - [ ] Osterhaut's [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X/ref=monarch_sidesheet)
+- This one was reccomended by one of the founders of teachyourselfcs